 Over a two-month period, this developer standardized platform metadata collection across 21 repositories, including MicrosoftDocs/azure-docs-powershell and Azure/azure-powershell, by implementing a required Platform Id field in customer feedback and bug reporting templates.
-Using YAML and issue template configuration, they unified data capture for platform-specific issues, enabling more accurate categorization and faster triage.
-Their work involved cross-repo template management, consistent commit messaging, and close alignment with documentation and product feedback workflows.
-By enforcing structured platform context, they improved data quality and laid the foundation for platform-based analytics, supporting more actionable insights for product teams, documentation engineers, and support staff.
+Using YAML and configuration management skills, they delivered cross-repository enhancements that unified data capture for platform-specific issues, improving categorization and triage speed.
+Their work involved editing and aligning issue templates, managing change through consistent commits, and collaborating across documentation and SDK projects.
+These updates established a foundation for platform-based analytics and dashboards, supporting more actionable insights for product teams, documentation engineers, and support workflows.

 April 2025 delivered cross-repo enhancements to issue/feedback templates to improve data quality, categorization, and triage speed for PowerShell documentation tooling.
 Implemented a required Platform Id field in the customer feedback template for MicrosoftDocs/azure-docs-powershell and added a Platform Id field to the bug reporting template for Azure/azure-powershell, ensuring consistent platform metadata collection across both repositories.
 No major bugs fixed this month; the focus was on feature improvements and alignment to support analytics and faster resolution.
 The changes establish a foundation for platform-based dashboards and more actionable insights for product teams, docs engineers, and support.
 Technologies demonstrated include YAML/template configuration, cross-repo templating, change-management via commits, and data-quality improvements through required fields.